ihucos/plash/README.md

 plash --from alpine:edge --apk git -- git status
 ```

-Still little long, let's use the “-A” macro, which allows us to specify Alpine Linux and it's package manager at once.
+Still little long, let's use the `-A` macro, which allows us to specify Alpine Linux and it's package manager at once.

 ```
 plash --A git -- git status